mesosphere/dcos-docs-site/pages/ksphere/konvoy/1.4/install/install-azure/advanced-provisioning/index.md

 The default VNET CIDR block that is created by Konvoy is `10.0.0.0/16`, however you may choose to set that to any appropriate block.

-It is also possible to set the kube-apiserver LB to be `internal`.
+It is also possible to set the kube-apiserver load balancer (LB) to be `internal`.
 Depending on how your addons are configured, you may also need to add an annotation to use an `internal` LB.

 ```yaml